ethanmoffat/EndlessClient/README.md

 ![alt text](http://i.imgur.com/s0MpbG1.gif "Slow 9MB GIF incoming!")

-Note: any glitches you can find in the above GIF prove how much of a work in progress this is.
-But it looks pretty cool so far, amirite??
+Note: the above GIF is as of 2/7/15 - the egregious display bugs in map rendering have since been fixed

 #### Jump to:
  - [Download and Play](#Download)